COURSERA charge on bank statement: what it is and how to verify it

 DescriptorMeaning

-COURSERACore Coursera statement descriptor
+COURSERACore Coursera billing descriptor

 What should I do about this charge?